Azemchap/premium-pos-desktop/FIXES_APPLIED.md

 ## Session Date: October 26, 2025

 ### Overview
-Systematic review and fix of all code issues across the premium-pos-desktop project to ensure stability on the new Android emulator with Expo Go.
+Systematic review and fix of all code issues across the qorbooks-desktop project to ensure stability on the new Android emulator with Expo Go.

 ---